 Approximately 58% of students in the Texas Panhandle are considered economically disadvantaged.

 AAF is committed to supporting education in the region and is focused on early literacy and ensuring more students are accessing and enrolling in higher education after high school.
-Literacy is a foundational skill necessary for success later in life.
-Literacy is important for students as they progress through school, and is also foundational to a student’s future and career, including living a healthy and vibrant life.
+Quality learning environments – whether at home with caregivers or in classroom settings – significantly improve kindergarten readiness, 3rd-grade reading mastery, high school graduation rates, post-high school education/credentialing and workforce readiness.
 As a strategic focus for the Amarillo Area Foundation, we are committed to helping improve literacy rates in the region alongside nonprofits, partners, and school districts.
-Only 43% of third-grade students in the Texas Panhandle are reading on grade level which lags the State of Texas’ rate of 45%.
-We see an opportunity to improve literacy in the region towards supporting better education outcomes for students.
+As of the 2021-22 school year, 53% of third-grade students in the Texas Panhandle are reading on grade level. compared to the State of Texas’ rate of 50%.
+We see an opportunity to improve literacy in the region and support better education outcomes for students.

 3rd-Grade Reading/ELA, Meets Grade Level